YoucefAmine/Arabic-Sentiment-Analysis-using-Fusion-CNN_LSTM/README.md

-# Arabic Sentiment Analysis and Text Classification (Using CNN_LSTM)
+# Arabic Sentiment Analysis and Text Classification (Using Fusion CNN_LSTM)